Zuricho/MSA_Visualize/README.md

-# MSA_Visualize
+# 🌅 MSA Visualize

+Author: Bozitao Zhong (@Zuricho)

-Visualization of protein multiple sequence alignment.
+Visualization of protein multiple sequence alignment only for a specific use.
+You can refer to the demo to know how to use.

+Please raise issue if you have any question or suggestion.

+# Demo